TATUMGAMES/TG-MIKROS-SDK-unity-package/README.md

 <a name="what-is-mikros"></a>
 ## What Is MIKROS?
 Mikros is a service aimed at game developers which provides useful information and clear analytics in a sharing ecosystem, also known as data pooling.
 These insights about user behaviour can help developers understand their clientele better including their spending habits.
+Mikros uniquely displays its analytics in a simple format with the goal of connecting game developers and advertisers to a full understanding of the problems they are looking to solve.
+This is due to all the data being in the Mikros ecosystem.

 <a name="how-dose-mirkos-work"></a>
 ## How Dose MIKROS Work?

 <a name="how-to-implement-mirkos"></a>
 ## How to Implement MIKROS?